Stand Inside Your Love: Content

+Release

+While "The Everlasting Gaze" was the lead single in the United States from Machina, with a promotional single and music video released, "Stand Inside Your Love" was ultimately released as the lead international single.

 Music video

 The music video of "Stand Inside Your Love" is a tribute to the 1891 play Salomé by Oscar Wilde.
 Billy Corgan created the video's look together with English director W.I.Z. under the heavy influence of original Salomé illustrations by Aubrey Beardsley.
 The man sitting on the throne is played by Ken Davitian, known later for his role as Azamat Bagatov in the movie Borat.
 Corgan's then-girlfriend Yelena Yemchuk played the main character in the video.

 Sharon Osbourne cited her dislike for the music video, along with her conflicts with Corgan, as a motive for her departure from the band's management.
 The music video won the Most Visionary Video award at the 2000 VH1 Fashion Awards.